wand88/StarterPack/README.md

 # StarterPack
 StarterPack is setup for **starting each new, efficient, custom web projects**.

-Packing grid, very useful mixins, color palette map and function, few, most useful js plugins.
+Packing grid, very useful mixins, color palette map and function, few, most useful js plugins, and more.

 All for: **157kb** *(without Google font and images).*